Honoring a Legacy. Empowering a Future. Fighting Sickle Cell Disease.

 We offer emotional, financial, and educational support for those impacted by SCD.

-The Elizabeth (“Lizzy”) Nicole & Jacqueline (“Jackie”) Antoinette Holmes Sickle Cell Foundation (ENJAH-SCF) was created to honor the lives and legacies of two remarkable women who faced sickle cell disease with strength and grace.
-Today, their journey fuels our mission to bring hope, care, and advocacy to others impacted by this chronic illness.
+The Elizabeth (“Lizzy”) Nicole and Jacqueline (“Jackie”) Antoinette Holmes Sickle Cell Foundation (ENJAH-SCF) was created to honor the lives and legacies of twin sisters who faced sickle cell disease with remarkable strength and grace.

-At ENJAH-SCF, we focus on advocacy, education, and support to change the narrative for individuals and families affected by sickle cell disease.
-Our work is rooted in compassion and powered by the legacy of those we serve.
+At ENJAH-SCF, we focus on advocacy, education, and support to change the narrative for individuals and families living with sickle cell disease.
+Our work is rooted in compassion— and powered by the enduring legacy of those we serve.

 Through advocacy, education, and direct support, ENJAH-SCF is committed to closing the gaps in treatment and awareness for underrepresented communities impacted by sickle cell disease.